 Close to Gilkicker AA site, north of the paddling pool was an octagonal mat for a G.L.
 Radar.

-A barrage balloon was moored at the School of Electric Lighting site near to Fort Gilkicker and a coastal searchlight was mounted to the west of Fort Gilkicker with another at No.2 Battery.
+A barrage balloon was moored at Fort Gomer with another at the School of Electric Lighting site near to Fort Gilkicker.
+A searchlight was mounted to the west of Fort Gilkicker with another at No.2 Battery.
 All searchlight sites were protected with an AA light machine gun for use against low flying aircraft.
 Within Fort Gilkicker was a 30mm Bofors later replaced with a 20mm gun.
 An unspecified AA gun was located in Stanley Park, which was then a private garden, with another AA gun at Haslar Hospital (1 light gun and one machine gun).
 There was a 2pr Mk2 twin at Haslar Gunboat Yard.

 This was designated as P40 and was at the west end of Browndown Road at O.S.
 Grid reference SZ 579996.

 This was designated as P4 for four 4.5inch AA guns and was to the west of the A32 at Holbrook O.S.
 Grid reference SU 592021.
+The gun emplacements were destroyed in the 1980s, sadly no one thought to photograph them first.
 Nothing of this site remains today.
 The hutted accommodation at the site was used for many years after the War as Holbrook Junior School.

 O.S.
 Plan of Holbrook AA Gunsite in 1956